 _____________________________________________________________________________________________

-A key element in evaluation is determining relevance.
+It is very importand, when evaluating information, to determine whether or not it is relevant.
 Even if you have the most scholarly resource in the world, if it doesn't speak to your research question, it has no real value to you.
 It is crucial that you keep your research question constantly in mind as you are choosing the books and articles you will use.
 Ask yourself: Does this resource address my topic, but more importantly, does it address my question in some way?
 How would I use this resource to help me advance toward an answer to my question?
 A lot of student bibliographies have one of the following two problems:

-• Resources that are on the edges of the topic in the research question or only deal with a small part of the question.
+Resources that are on the edges of the research question or only deal with a small part of the question.

 PART TWO - COPYRIGHT AND PLAGIARISM